2025-2026 Grant/Scholarship Information

 IMPACT GRANT

-The Education Minnesota Foundation seeks to encourage and support broad-based efforts to effect meaningful, long-lasting change in the policies and practices that shape teaching and learning.
-Using innovative program designs and projects, and in partnership with those agents most likely to assist in driving these changes, the Foundation ultimately expects to positively impact the learning experiences of Minnesota students.
+The Education Minnesota Foundation seeks to encourage and support broad-based efforts to inject meaningful, long-lasting change in the policies and practices that shape teaching and learning.
+Using innovative program designs and projects, and in partnership with agents most likely to assist in driving these changes, the Foundation ultimately expects to positively impact the learning experiences of students in Minnesota.

 The program consists of awards for theme-based, renewable projects with second-year funding contingent on progress toward the goal demonstrated in year one.
-IMPACT Grant projects must be coordinated by an active member of Education Minnesota who has teamed up with a nonprofit organization or their local union/school district.
+IMPACT Grant projects must be coordinated by an active member of Education Minnesota who has teamed up with a nonprofit/community organization.

-This grant program is not designed to accommodate individual classes or improvements to specific curricula; rather, the intent is to influence policies and generalized practices concerning educators and students.
+This grant program is intended to influence policies and generalized practices concerning educators and students; not designed to accommodate individual classes or improvements to specific curricula.

 IMPACT Grants are awarded once per school year.